caseyg/awesome/TOPICS.md

 ## ai-memory

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 *   [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.

 ## cognitive-architecture

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 ## cognitive-memory

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 ## context-engineering

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 *   [Fission-AI/OpenSpec](https://github.com/Fission-AI/OpenSpec) - Spec-driven development (SDD) for AI coding assistants.